La liceale

-La liceale (internationally released as The Teasers, Under-graduate Girls, Sophomore Swingers and Teasers) is a 1975 commedia sexy all'italiana directed by Michele Massimo Tarantini.
+La liceale (internationally released as The Teasers, Under-Graduate Girls and Sophomore Swingers) is a 1975 commedia sexy all'italiana directed by Michele Massimo Tarantini.
 The film is considered the real breakout title for Gloria Guida and generated a "Liceale" film-series which consists of five titles, four of them starring Gloria Guida.
 It was followed by La liceale nella classe dei ripetenti.

 Plot

 Loredana d'Amico is a restless teenager, who has the advantage of being very beautiful.
 Her parents do not understand her, and she does not understand them, judging them immature and not authoritarian.
 While Loredana's father has flings with PYTs, her mother is in a physical relationship with another man.
 Loredana, since she has bad grades, likes to seduce the teachers of high school to have good results.
 She helps the classmates out by seducing the professors when they are in trouble.

 One day, her classmate, who is also a budding artist, invites her home to paint a naked portrait of her, but when he sees her undressed, he gets aroused and wants to take advantage.
 She hits him on the head and he faints as she leaves for home in disgust.
 One day a new student Gianni comes to her class.
 He has curly hair and has lived in America (the USA) since his father used to work there.
 She is instantly attracted to him and him to her.

 After a brief fling, they go to the outskirts and enjoy skinny dipping near a waterfall.
 They kiss passionately and are about to take it to the next step when she suddenly leaves as she thinks "men want only one thing".
 Gianni gets angry that she led him on and then did nothing.
 He rides off on his bike alone, leaving her in the wild.
 Loredana takes a lift to get home to Rome.
 All this while, Loredana is also in constant touch with another close friend, who, formerly unbeknownst to her, has acquired wealth via a "profession of ill-repute".
 To make Gianni jealous, Loredana openly flirts with the new professor.
 He gets angry and attacks the professor at night with his friends' support.
 The professor fights them off quite ably and is able to recognise Gianni from his class.
 Later Gianni and the professor are both angry at each other and the professor, being a mature adult, explains to Gianni that Loredana had duped both of them.